 Try And Do Your Own Free Property Lien Search

-Of course, everybody’s criteria are different, some thrive on the heavily lien laden properties because they know how to remedy some if not all of them after the auction for pennies on the dollar, others seek the simple life and want to work with just mortgage or HOA foreclosures with few if any other encumbrances.
+Of course, everybody’s criteria are different.
+Some thrive on heavily lien-laden properties because they know how to remedy some, if not all, of them after the auction for pennies on the dollar.
+Others seek the simple life and want to work with just mortgage or HOA foreclosures with few encumbrances.

 Member’s Only: Download “Free Property Lien Search Made Easy E-Book” for detailed steps!

-To start, grab all the important auction information fields & values from the PropertyOnion.com property detail page such as; auction defendants, auction plaintiffs, final judgement amount, case number & property legal description, and place all that information into your spreadsheet in one column.
+To start, grab all of the important auction information fields and values from the PropertyOnion.com property detail page, such as auction defendants, auction plaintiffs, final judgment amount, case number, and property legal description.
+Place the information into your spreadsheet in one column.

-Once the date filter is set to the date the property was purchased until today, enter the defendant’s name and press search.
-You should now be looking at all the liens from the search results that are shown against them and not necessarily the property you are interested in.
+Once the date filter is set, enter the defendant’s name and press search.
+You should now see all of the liens that are shown against them, which are not necessarily for the property you are interested in.
 You must filter out entries that are not the ones being auctioned.
-Makes sure you do this for each of the defendants and you also might want to try some name spelling variations as well.
+Make sure you do this for each of the defendants (you might want to try some name spelling variations as well).

-From here copy and paste all the search from the county public records website into the spreadsheet in a list format.
-Now let the spreadsheet program help you do the rest, by sorting and grouping all the liens & mortgages in date order and separately all the satisfactions and releases of past mortgages & liens.
-Once you have an order of all the recorded documents segregated by date and type of record you can quickly take a few minutes to search each of the mortgages and other liens together with the satisfaction or released documents on the public record website and place the book and page numbers against each recorded document in the spreadsheet.
+Once the recorded documents are separated by date and type of record, take a few minutes to search each of the mortgages and other liens together with the satisfaction or released documents on the public records website.
+Place the book and page numbers against each recorded document in the spreadsheet.

-Following this all you have to do is simply match the book and page numbers from each mortgage or other encumbrance with a satisfaction or released recorded document and what’s left unpaired is the open encumbrances on the property.
+All you have to do now is simply match the book and page numbers from each mortgage or other encumbrance with a satisfaction or released recorded document.
+What’s left unpaired are the open encumbrances on the property.

-From this moment on you have a clear picture of what you are dealing with, being in date order you can easily see which mortgages and other liens takes precedence over the other therefore making a quick determination which lien is in first place and so on.
+You now have a clear picture of what you are dealing with.
+Since they are in date order, you can easily see which mortgages and other liens take precedence over the others.

-This practice of pairing has helped me numerous times figure out what is going on with a title of a particular property and the best part is I did not have to waste $50 on a title search to find out that a property does not meet my encumbrance criteria.
+This practice of pairing has helped me figure out what is going on with the title of a particular property numerous times.
+The best part is that I did not have to waste $50 on a title search to find out that a property does not meet my encumbrance criteria.

-What is surprising though is that an auction property with numerous liens against it and looking extremely daunting & risky suddenly becomes ‘a greenlight’ once you organize and then check off or pair the matching liens.
-I have called this method ‘Pairing’ it’s simple and quick to learn and I love it!
+What is surprising, though, is that an auction property with numerous liens against it that looks extremely daunting and risky suddenly becomes attractive once you organize and check off or pair the matching liens.
+I have called this method “pairing.”
+It’s simple to learn and I love it!

 Member’s Video: ▶️ Watch the detailed video version of this article here! ▶️

-I will point out that if I am going to for sure bid on a particular property at the County auction after I am done ‘Pairing’ my list, I always buy a Title Search Report to check that I have not missed anything.
-I am not a professional abstractor and can easily overlook something or not paste something correctly.
-Better to spend $50 to have a professional double check my work than spend hundreds of thousands on a property with a mortgage that doesn’t go away after I win the bidding!
-My method of ‘Pairing’ is not a replacement for a professional title search, it’s simply a way to whittle down a long list of properties you are interested in bidding on to make a very small list of action properties.
+If I decide to bid on a particular property at the county foreclosure auction after I am done pairing my list, I always buy a title search report to check that I have not missed anything.
+I am not a professional abstractor and can easily overlook something or not paste information correctly.
+It’s better to spend $45 or $50 to have a professional double-check my work with a title search than spend hundreds of thousands on a property with a mortgage that doesn’t go away after I win the bidding!

 There is no reason why you shouldn’t be able to quickly pick up the same skills I have when researching properties for the county auctions.
-When I first started in the Florida foreclosure auction market in 2012, I used to look at these public records and think ‘oh my gosh’, now they read to me like a simple information sheet, all down to my ‘Pairing’ method.
+When I first started in the Florida foreclosure auction market in 2012, I would look at these public records and think “Oh my gosh.”
+Now I can read them like a simple information sheet, all thanks to my pairing method.
 If I can do it, so can you.

-This month I decided to share how to create a Free Property Lien Search system FOR FREE with our PropertyOnion.com premium members, I felt selfish keeping it all to myself and a few other colleagues here in the office, so I have written an eBook here, and made a hands-on video here showing exactly how to perform this simple ‘Pairing’ method.
+This month I decided to share how to create a free property lien search system FOR FREE with our PropertyOnion.com premium members.
+I felt selfish keeping it all to myself and a few other colleagues here in the office, so I wrote an e-book here and made a hands-on video here showing exactly how to perform this simple pairing method.

-It’s funny, for those of you that iron clothes (and I am one of them) looking at a pile of laundry is a lot like looking at a property with lots of liens, but once you start the process it becomes quite cathartic and when you finish you are looking around for more.
-Happy Pairing!
+For those of you who iron clothes (and I am one of them), looking at a pile of laundry is a lot like looking at a property with lots of liens.
+Once you start the process it becomes quite cathartic, and when you finish you look around for more.
+Happy pairing!